 Some of the precious artifacts found in the area include these authentic trunk coffins.

-The tour guide points to the exact spot where the artifacts were found several years back.
+In the photo below, our tour guide points to the exact spot where the artifacts were found several years back.